MicrosoftDocs/windows-itpro-docs/windows/whats-new/device-guard-overview.md

 </tr>
 <tr class="odd">
 <td align="left"><p>Secure firmware update process</p></td>
-<td align="left"><p>To verify that the firmware complies with the secure firmware update process, you can validate it against the [System.Fundamentals.Firmware.UEFISecureBoot](http://msdn.microsoft.com/library/windows/hardware/dn932805.aspx#system-fundamentals-firmware-uefisecureboot) Windows Hardware Compatibility Program requirement.</p></td>
+<td align="left"><p>To verify that the firmware complies with the secure firmware update process, you can validate it against the [System.Fundamentals.Firmware.UEFISecureBoot](http://msdn.microsoft.com/library/windows/hardware/dn932805.aspx#system-fundamentals-firmware-uefisecureboot) Windows Hardware Compatibility Program requirement.</p><p>Device Guard relies on the security of the underlying hardware and firmware.
+It is critical to keep the firmware updated with the latest security fixes.</p></td>
 </tr>
 </tbody>
 </table>